jgkme/Add-Remote-Torrent/README.md

 We are working on a feature to make this process easier by allowing you to report issues directly from the extension.

 ## Changelog
+*   **v0.4.17 (2025-11-15):**
+    *   **Fix:** Resolved a critical bug where custom link catching patterns were not being included in exported settings files.
+This ensures that custom URL patterns for torrent link detection are properly backed up and restored.
 *   **v0.4.16 (2025-11-14):**
     *   **Feature:** Added comprehensive basic authentication support for reverse proxy setups.
 All client handlers now support basic auth headers for servers behind authentication gateways (Nginx, Apache, etc.).
     *   **Feature:** Automatic credential extraction from URLs - URLs with embedded credentials (e.g., `http://user:pass@server.com`) are automatically parsed and configured.